Sunil-3012/Kubernetes/README.md

 First create a s3 bucket where all the data about the cluster can be stored

 ```
-aws s3api create-bucket --bucket sunil-kops-testbkt.k8s.local --region us-east-1
+aws s3api create-bucket --bucket sunil-kops-testbkt.k8s.local --region us-east-1    //// Chnage the bucket name

 ```

-To craete a bucket in another regrion other than us-east-1 you need to use
+To create a bucket in another regrion other than us-east-1 you need to use

 ```
 aws s3api create-bucket --bucket sunil-kops-testbkt.k8s.local --region us-east-1 --create-bucket-configuration LocationConstraint=us-east-1